annikajnic/slack-bot/README.md

 # slack-bot
-Slack bot that connects to the Spotify API and outputs the convo to google sheets using AWS

 This project uses Slack BOLT to create and deploy the Slack bot to an AWS serverless server and forms the slack bot convo to google sheets

 Resources Used